 UPRA's Office of Planning and Institutional Research (OPIR) was created in the 1980-81 academic year.
-The Office is attached to the Chancellor's office.
-Its mission is to present evidence of the Institution's effectiveness in achieving its mission, goals and objectives.
-Through its endeavors, it supports and strengthens the academic and managerial affairs of the Institution, seeking to improve processes and facilitate strategic decision-making.
+The Office is ascribed to the Chancellor's office.
+Its mission is to coordinate strategic planning processes by assessing institutional effectiveness and support departments in identifying academic, physical, and fiscal planning strategies.
+Moreover, it supports institutional accreditation and licensing efforts.
+The main functions of OPIR are listed below: